AntoPorter/antoporter.github.io/docs/endpoint/intune/quickwins-appcontrolforbusiness.md

 - Applications deployed through Intune or similar trusted tools are seamlessly integrated into the control framework.

 - The risk of policy misconfigurations is significantly reduced.

+## So, What's ISG?

+The Intelligent Security Graph (ISG) plays a pivotal role in enhancing App Control for Business by leveraging Microsoft's vast security intelligence and machine learning analytics.
+Instead of relying on static lists, the ISG dynamically evaluates applications based on trillions of signals collected from Windows endpoints and other data sources.

+This cloud-based AI classifies applications as having "known good," "known bad," or "unknown" reputations.
+When App Control is configured to use the ISG, it checks the reputation of binaries not explicitly allowed or denied by policy.
+If the ISG identifies a binary as having a "known good" reputation, it is permitted to run, streamlining the process of managing app ecosystems while reducing end-user friction.

+This approach is particularly beneficial for organizations with limited control over their app environments, as it allows for the automatic authorization of reputable applications, ensuring a balance between security and usability.

 ## Technical Tips for Seamless Implementation